Minimal surfaces with non-trivial topology in the three-dimensional Heisenberg group

 In the final section, we start with an explicit description of one-parameter groups of isometries on $\Nil$.
-Lemma \ref{lm:rhophi} and Theorem \ref{thm:oneparameter} give a complete description of one-parameter groups of isometries of $\Nil$.
+Lemma \ref{lm:rhophi} and Theorem \ref{thm:oneparameter} give a complete description of one-parameter groups of isometries of $\Nil$ (compare with \cite{FMP}).
 These results themselves are valuable for the Riemannian geometry of $\Nil$.
 By our results, we can arrive at the classification of equivariant minimal surfaces in $\Nil$ (Corollary \ref{cor:eqminsurf}).
 It turned out that equivariant minimal surfaces in $\Nil$ (in the sense of Definition \ref{df:equivariant}) are exhausted by minimal helicoidal surfaces and minimal translation invariant surfaces.
 Our goal of the present paper is to give a construction method for equivariant minimal surfaces in $\Nil$ via the generalized Weierstrass type representation.
 To this end, we need to determine the potentials (data of generalized Weierstrass type representation) for equivariant minimal surfaces.
 For the detailed analysis of one-parameter groups of automorphism on Riemann surfaces and compatible actions of one-parameter groups of isometries of $\Nil$, we will introduce the notion of $\mathbb{R}$-equivariant minimal surface and $\mathbb{S}^1$-equivariant minimal surface in $\Nil$.
 We will determine potentials for those equivariant minimal surfaces.
 We will finally give a method of construction of all equivariant minimal surfaces by virtue of the generalized Weierstrass type representation.
 An explicit construction of equivariant minimal surfaces will be done in a future publication \cite{K:Explicit}.

-Throughout this paper we will assume that all Riemann surfaces occurring are connected and denote by $\mathbb{S}^2$, $\D$, $\C$ the unit sphere in $\mathbb{R}^3$, the unit disk (sometimes equivalently replaced by the upper half-plane $\mathbb{H}$) and the complex plane, respectively.
-Since there does not exist any compact minimal surface in $\Nil$ \cite{Figureroa}, each Riemann surface occurring in this paper will have $\D$ or $\C$ as universal cover.
-We use the generalized Weierstrass type representation established in \cite{DIKAsian}.
-For readers convenience, we collect fundamental results and ingredients of the generalized Weierstrass type representation in the Appendix of the present paper.
+Throughout this paper we will assume that all Riemann surfaces occurring are connected and denote by $\mathbb{S}^2$, $\mathbb{H}^2$, $\C$ the unit sphere in $\mathbb{R}^3$, the unit disk (sometimes equivalently replaced by the upper half-plane $\mathbb{H}$) and the complex plane, respectively.
+Since there does not exist any compact minimal surface in $\Nil$ \cite{Figueroa2}, each Riemann surface occurring in this paper will have $\mathbb{H}^2$ or $\C$ as its universal cover.